swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 First we have to know where we are.
 The program `pwd` (print working directory) tells you where you are sitting in the directory tree.
-The command `ls` will list the files in files in the current directory.
+The command `ls` will list the files in the current directory.
 Directories are often called "folders" because of how they are represented in GUIs.
 Directories are just listings of files.
 They can contain other files or directories.